-FOLLOWING upon long discussions between the communist Party of Great Britain, the Independent Labour Party and the Socialist League, a great campaign for working class unity in Britain was launched by the publication, on January 18th, of the joint Manifesto printed below.
-The manifesto was signed on behalf of the Communist Party of Great Britain by Harry Pollitt, William Gallacher, M.P., and R. Palme Dutt; for the Socialist League by Sir Stafford Cripps, M.P., G. R. Mitchison and Wm.
-Mellor; for the I.L.P. by James Maxton, M.P., F. W. Jowett and Fenner Brockway.
+DOLLOWING upon long discussions L among the Communist Party of Great Britain, the Independent Labor Party and the Socialist League, a great campaign for working class unity in Britain was launched by the publication on January 18 of the joint manifesto printed below.
+The manifesto was signed on behalf of the Communist Party of Great Britain by Harry Pollitt, William Gallacher, M.P., and R. Palme Dutte; for the Socialist League by Sir Stafford Cripps, M.P., G. R. Mitchison and Wm.
+Mellor: for the Independent Labor Party by James Maxton, M.P., F. W. Jowett and Fenner Brockway.